-• Qualified professional internal auditors provide objective assurance and opinion on governance and control processes.
+Qualified professional internal auditors provide objective assurance and opinion on governance and control processes.
 This is provided by the South West Audit Partnership (SWAP).
 The audit process examines, evaluates and reports on the adequacy of controls and the efficient use of resources.
-A risk based annual audit programme is scheduled to include all significant financial and non-financial risks and is considered by the Treasurer and Force Chief Financial Officer before approval by the Joint Independent Audit Committee.
-This includes the investigation of any financial irregularities identified by the Treasurer.
+A risk based annual audit programme is produced to include all significant financial and non-financial risks and is considered by the Treasurer and Force Chief Financial Officer before approval by the Joint Independent Audit Committee.
+The work of Internal Audit includes the investigation of any financial irregularities identified by the Treasurer.
 The Head of Internal Audit issued an unqualified audit opinion for the year which brings significant assurance of the governance framework and internal control arrangements.